EXAM INFORMATION 2016

 Exams must be accessed through your MyWCL account.
 You will gain access to MyWCL shortly after you create your MyAU account.
-It is preferable that you to create your MyAU account before arrival once you receive your AU ID in May.
+It is preferable that you create your MyAU account before arrival once you receive your AU ID in May.
 Please check the pre-arrival section of this site and watch two webinars on how to create your MyAU account and how to use your MyWCL account.
 Exams can ONLY be accessed in that way and each student must download their exams individually.
 You MUST use this system to complete the exams.
 Exam questions cannot be obtained from other students in the course--this is considered cheating.
-For instructions on how to take the MyWCL exam, please read the power point presentation here.
+For instructions on how to take the MyWCL exam, please read the Powerpoint presentation here.
 If your professor has assigned an essay, please review the instructions to upload that essay to the student dropbox of your course.

 Should I take the exams seriously?

 Yes.
 You must receive a passing grade (C or whatever your home institution requires as a passing grade) on each exam in each of the classes in which you are enrolled in order to receive academic credit or you Diploma.

 *Exams are meant to be answered individually.
 You may utilize the materials from the course as well as the information provided in class.
 Plagiarism (copying, duplication, academic dishonesty) is strongly penalized by the Academy and it adheres to the Honor Code established by American University Washington College of Law.
 Plagiarism includes not only situations where others' opinions and ideas are falsely attributed by the student as their own, but also cases where the source of the opinion or idea that is being mentioned is not correctly cited giving the Professor all the necessary information to easily access that source.
 If plagiarism is identified in your exam, the incident will be reported and will be registered under your academic record.
 You will fail the course.
 We strongly advise you to work on your exams individually.